heartnetkung/XT-neighbor/readme.md

-	 -v or --version: print the version of the program then exit -h or --help: print the help text of the program then exit -V or --verbose: print extra detail as the program runs for debugging purpose
+	 -v or --version: print the version of the program then exit -h or --help: print the help text of the program then exit -V or --verbose: print extra detail as the program runs for debugging purpose -a or --airr: use AIRR format for input-path instead.
+Relevant fields are cdr3_aa and duplicate_count
 	====================
 	 Nearest Neighbor Options
 	====================